 Business Communications Management produces book trailers for use by authors to promote their books on You Tube and by embedding the You Tube video on their own websites.

-Book trailers have emerged in recent years as an impressive way for writers to capture potential readers’ attention.
+Book trailers are an impressive way for writers to capture potential readers’ attention.
 The best way of describing a book trailer is ‘a movie trailer for your novel or book’.
 The producers of movies or documentaries are just like you as an author – they have a story to tell and they use the traditional movie trailer to excite and entice viewers.
-You – the author – also have a story to tell so why shouldn’t you do the same to excite and entice readers?
+You – the author – also have a story to tell, so why shouldn’t you do the same to excite and entice readers?

-Our philosophy is reflected in the trailers we produce, especially in our ‘full’ package – they should be cinematic in style and capture the sweep and scope of your work.
+Our philosophy is reflected in the trailers we produce – they should be cinematic in style and capture the sweep and scope of your work.

 A book trailer is an especially useful promotional tool for self-published or independent authors who do not have the promotional backing of a major publishing company.
 Even authors with the major companies will find promotional budgets do not usually extend to trailers.